 We also give companies the opportunity to respond publicly to complaints appearing in the database.

 Debt collection, credit reporting, and mortgages were the top three financial products and services that consumers submitted complaints about.

 In addition to being able to submit a complaint, we have resources available that can provide more information on these topics:

 - Debt collection: We understand that debt collection can be challenging, but you don't have to face it alone.
 Our resources can help you understand how debt collection works and what your rights are when dealing with a debt collector.

 - Credit reporting: We also launched a new webpage with information and tools to help you learn more about your credit reports and scores, and how they impact your financial choices.
 There, you can find information on common issues and how-to guides to help you handle different situations.

-- Mortgages: Our Owning a Home tool breaks down the steps of shopping for and selecting a mortgage so you know what to expect.
+- Mortgages: Our "Buying a House" tool breaks down the steps of shopping for and selecting a mortgage so you know what to expect.
 Additionally, we have answers to common mortgage questions in our database of questions, Ask CFPB.